-Dandruff can stem from a variety of issues, and many of them have to do with the balance of oils and chemicals in your scalp.
+Dandruff can stem from a variety of issues, many of them involving the balance of oils and chemicals on your scalp.
 You can use apple cider vinegar to rebalance the pH level of your scalp to help eliminate dandruff.
 Mix 2 tablespoons of apple cider vinegar with 1 cup of water, then pour over wet, shampooed hair.
-Rinse thoroughly, then condition as normal.
+Rinse thoroughly, then condition as usual.

 11. Deodorant Substitute

-If you’ve run out of deodorant and need a quick fix, use baking soda!
-It can help neutralize bacteria and odor in a snap.
+If you’ve run out of deodorant and you’re in a bind, use baking soda to help neutralize bacteria and odor in a snap.
 Mix 1/8 teaspoon of baking soda with 1/4 teaspoon of water and apply the mixture to your underarms.
-(You can also add a drop of melaleuca essential oil to the mixture for added deodorizing power!)
+(You can also add a drop of tea tree essential oil to the mixture for added deodorizing and antibacterial power.)

 Do you have a favorite beauty hack from back in the day?